abrahamgreenberg/Tempo/README.md

 # Immediate Tasks

+## 0. Major Refactor

+Currently refactoring to REDUX for better scalability of the app:

+- Fix drag and drop not working into empty columns
+- Re-implement crud for data
+- BUG: If we move tasks around the times do not update

 ## 1. Final Render View

 - We still need to implement the final render of the project once the user has built their plan for the day